Kong/docs.konghq.com/app/_includes/md/gateway/setup.md

 {{site.base_gateway}} offers two options for storing the configuration properties for all of
 {{site.base_gateway}}'s configured entities, a database or a yaml declarative configuration file.
-Before starting {{site.base_gateway}} you must update the `kong.conf.default` configuration property file with a reference to your datastore.
+Before starting {{site.base_gateway}} you must update the `kong.conf.default` configuration property file with a reference to your data store.

 To alter the default properties listed in the `kong.conf.default` file and configure {{site.base_gateway}}, make a copy of the file, rename it (for example `kong.conf`), make your updates, and save it to the same location.

-For more information on how to configure {{site.base_gateway}} to connect to your datastore, see the Datastore section of the [Configuration property Reference](/gateway/{{ include.kong_version }}/reference/configuration/#datastore-section).
+For more information on how to configure {{site.base_gateway}} to connect to your data store, see the Data store section of the
+[Configuration property Reference](/gateway/{{ include.kong_version }}/reference/configuration/#datastore-section).

 ### Using a database

 First, you must configure {{site.base_gateway}} using the `kong.conf` configuration file so it can connect to your database.

-For more information on how to configure {{site.base_gateway}} to connect to your database, see the Datastore section of the [Configuration property Reference](/gateway/{{ include.kong_version }}/reference/configuration/#datastore-section).
+For more information on how to configure {{site.base_gateway}} to connect to your database, see the Data store section of the [Configuration property Reference](/gateway/{{ include.kong_version }}/reference/configuration/#datastore-section).